stephenmcd/curiodb/README.md

 Created by [Stephen McDonald][twitter]

 CurioDB is a distributed and persistent [Redis][redis] clone, built with [Scala][scala] and [Akka][akka].
-Please note that this is a toy project, hence the name "Curio", and any suitability as a drop-in replacement for Redis is purely incidental. :-)
+Please note that despite the fancy logo, this is a toy project, hence the name "Curio", and any suitability as a drop-in replacement for Redis is purely incidental. :-)

 ## Installation